-Casimir IV was frequently exhorted by the Popes to form or join a general league against the Turks, with whom Poland had not yet come into direct collision1.
+Casimir IV was frequently exhorted by the Popes to form or join a general league against the Turks, with whom Poland had not yet come into direct collision'.
 It was not, however, till the latter years of his reign that Casimir was able to turn his attention to the south, and when he did so it was more from political than from religious motives.
 Moldavia was the object which attracted him thither.
 The relations of this principality with Poland were peculiar.
-Poland had established a sort of suzerainty over Moldavia as early as the end of the fourtcenth century, but, at best, it was a loose and vague overlordship which the Hospodars repudiated whenever they were strong enough to do so.
+Poland had established a sort of suzerainty over Moldavia as early as the end of the fourteenth century, but, at best, it was a loose and vague overlordship which the Hospodars repudiated whenever they were strong enough to do so.
 The Turks were too much occupied elsewhere to pay much attention to the Danubian Principalities till the middle of the fifteenth century.
 Mohammed II had indeed attempted their subjection, with indifferent success, in 1478, but it was not till 1484 that the Ottomans became inconvenient neighbours to Poland.
 In that year a Turkish fleet captured the strongholds of Kilia and Akkerman, commanding respectively the mouths of the Danube and Dniester.
 This aggression seriously threatened the trade of Poland, and induced Casimir IV to accede to a general league then in process of formation against the Porte.
 In 1485, after driving the Turks out of Moldavia, the Polish king, at the head of 20,000 men, proceeded to Kolomya, on the Pruth; but Bajazid III, embarrassed by the Egyptian War, offered peace.
-As, however, no agreement as to the captured fortresses could be arrived at. the Turks would only consent to a two years' truce.
+As, however, no agreement as to the captured fortresses could be arrived at, the Turks would only consent to a two years' truce.
 Meanwhile, the projected anti-Turkish league was frustrated by the intrigues of Matthias of Hungary, who himself had designs upon Moldavia.
-It is generally supposed that it was at his instigation that a motley host & Wallachians, Cossacks, Tatars and Magyars now fell suddenly upon Polish Russia; but they were encountered and atterly overthrown by the Polish chivalry under the Krolewicz, or Crown Prince, John Albert, at Koposztyna (Sept.
+It is generally supposed that it was at his

+1 Only a small Polish contingent was with Wladislaus II at Varna.
+It was as King, not of Poland but of Hungary, that Wladislaus undertook the expedition. instigation that a motley host of Wallachians, Cossacks, Tatars and Magyars now fell suddenly upon Polish Russia1; but they were encountered and utterly overthrown by the Polish chivalry under the Krolewicz, or Crown Prince, John Albert, at Koposztyna (Sept.
 8, 1487).
 In 1490 the Tatars a second time ravaged Russia, apparently impelled thereto by Matthias, so that the tidings of his sudden death on April 6, the same year, were hailed with relief at the Court of Cracow.